The Handmaid’s Tale

 The Wives, Handmaids (and the Marthas) serve their husbands, the military Commanders and their households in one way or another.
 The state tackles the problem of the decrease in birth rates by assuming the control of women’s bodies.
 For The Handmaids specifically freedom is restricted.
 They move in pairs.
-They dress in Red Habits and White Veils.
+They dress in red habits and white veiled hats.
 There are so many rules.
 It is dangerous to speak because some words are forbidden and cannot be uttered.
 On the other hand, it is dangerous not to speak as the silence may give away one’s true feelings.
 For women in general they cannot vote, read, work or hold property.

 Offred’s role is to bear child(ren) for her Commander, whose wife (Serena Joy) is unable to conceive.

-The colonies are dreadful places and the handmaids live in fear for their lives because if they do not fall pregnant within two years they can end up there; or be shredded!
+The colonies are dreadful places and the handmaids live in fear for their lives because if they do not fall pregnant within two years they can end up there and die!

 The final section of The Handmaid’s Tale includes Historical Notes, which explores many topics and themes of the book as well as the open ending.